vippsas/vipps-checkout/vipps-checkout-api.md

 #### Addressfields and ContactFields false example

-If you do not need the contact details for a customer you can disable it, resulting in the following session
+If you do not need the contact details for a customer you can disable it using Elements PaymentOnly, resulting in the following session

 ![payment_only](resources/addressfields_false_contactfields_false.png)